albertoSoto/streaming-magnolia/README.md

 ![Magnolia-streaming-module](readme/magnolia-streaming.jpg)

 ## Features
 > Magnolia has grown so much that now is really hard achieving new features.
 The product is mature enough to solve most of any company problems.
-Within the DAM Module you can serve multimedia files including S3 storage from AWS through a plugin.
+Within the DAM Module you can serve multimedia files including from AWS S3 storage through a plugin.

-> *Problem*: When serving the file as a video it will load all the file into the request which is a HUGE problem on rendering context.
+> *Problem*: When serving a video file with Magnolia it will load all the file into the request which is a HUGE problem on rendering context.
 The Magnolia Streaming module allows you to integrate big videos without taking care about it's size.
-The file gets open in a non blocking way (JCR works with LazyInputStream) and only is returned the amount of mandatory information.
-After that, it releases the stream.
+The file gets open in a non blocking way (JCR works with LazyInputStream) and only is returned the amount of mandatory and requested information.
+After that, it releases the stream which causes a better server load control.

 - Adds Spring MVC 5 support in the Magnolia filter chain in a professional way
 - Registers RegionResourceMessageConverter to change behaviour for big files
 - Provides basic video components for video streaming
 - Improves video performance for partial file streaming
 - Can improve to the next level with a good cache configuration
+- Includes a basic content app for managing video asset provided by rest api
+- (Optional) Includes a configuration in a light module for basic based video component
+- (Optional) Includes a React project rendering your own streaming portal

 ## Usage
-> Just compile the project and execute it as a magnolia bundle.
+> Step 1 - Just compile the project and execute it as a magnolia bundle.

 - Download the full project with maven and java 1.8 already installed in your computer
 - Deploy the generated war in your server
 - Works as a bundle.
 Copy the module into your project directly if you need it.
+- Create a video component and check how it reaches com.albertosoto.mgnl.rd2019.spring.controller.StreamingController.regionStreaming

+> The next steps are optional!

+> Step 2 - Use the provided component or adapt the video component to your needs.

+- You have a light-module called "light-streaming" with a very basic "Streaming Video Component"
+- Create a page an add the component to it with a DAM asset
+- Modify it as you need.
+The component is only an example

+> Step 3 - Configure your media browser (optional)

+- Open the content app for video located at Edit apps > Streaming
+- Upload your videos to DAM module and configure your portal

+> Step 4 - Launch the react application (optional)

+- We have set up roles to consume the rest api service via a react application
+- Go to /react-module and type "npm install".
+Will install dependencies.
+- Point react-module/src/constants.js to your magnolia instance
+- Enable CORS on your browser
+- Go for "npm start" task

 ## Components provided

+> Project target: Rendering engine

-> A controller with demo files is included
+> Light module: A controller with demo files is included
 - Although the main concept of the project is not providing webcomponents there are base components as an example to work with it.

+> Content app: A content app is created to manage your video assets

+- It will help you check faster how it works!
+- You can consume data through rest api

+> React app: Popcorn time is on magnolia

+- Compile the react app pointing it to your magnolia instance

+> Magnolia CORS filter and anonymous user roles

 ## Behaviour